The Uber team meticulously crafts its innovative platform using the intricate Uber System Design.

 Generation 3: Rebuilding for the Long Term

-This app kept using Hadoop in its third iteration of its Big Data platform, but it also included new technologies to improve data processing and storage even further.
+This app kept using Hadoop in the third iteration of its Big Data platform, but it also included new technologies to improve data processing and storage even further.
 Hadoop remained the cornerstone, but with the release of Hudi (Hadoop Upserts Deletes and Incrementals), data management achieved a major turning point by enabling incremental updates and cutting down on data latency.
 Improvements in data modeling and standardization also contributed to the platform’s increased efficiency and streamlined operations.

 Generation 4: Looking Towards the Future